West Station (MBTA)

+West Station has been proposed for over a decade.
 By July 2016, the state planned to file a Draft Environmental Impact Statement (DEIS) for the project in 2017 and hoped to break ground in 2019.
 It was then estimated to cost $25 million, to be split between Harvard University (which owns the surrounding land), the state, and a third party (intended to be Boston University pending negotiations).
 In December 2017, the state announced that the station cost had increased to $95 million, and that it would not open until 2040.
 In January 2018, Harvard increased its pledge to $50 million, with an additional $8 million incentive to build an interim station.

+In August 2023, the City of Boston, Harvard University, Boston University and the Massachusetts Department of Transportation (MassDOT) collectively committed $300 million to the $1.9 billion I-90 Allston Multimodal Project.
+This initiative includes the development of a new neighborhood and the construction of West Station on land predominantly owned by Harvard.